Hydro Joins the Province to Announce Final Rate Mitigation Plan

 Are we getting electricity from Muskrat Falls?
 Is the Labrador Island Link working?

-We have been seeing great value from our new assets, which have significantly contributed to 92% of our electricity generated from renewable energy sources in 2023—well on our way to being a net zero electricity company by 2035.
+We have been seeing great value from our new assets, which have significantly contributed to more than 90% of our electricity generated from renewable energy sources in 2024—well on our way to being a net zero electricity company by 2035.

 How does this rate compare to other provinces?